integrations/terraform-provider-github/website/docs/index.html.markdown

 The following arguments are supported in the `provider` block:

-* `token` - (Optional) This is the GitHub personal access token.
+* `token` - (Required) This is the GitHub personal access token.
 It must be provided, but it can also be sourced from the `GITHUB_TOKEN` environment variable.

-* `organization` - (Optional) This is the target GitHub organization to manage.
+* `organization` - (Required) This is the target GitHub organization to manage.
 The account corresponding to the token will need "owner" privileges for this organization.
 It must be provided, but it can also be sourced from the `GITHUB_ORGANIZATION` environment variable.

 * `base_url` - (Optional) This is the target GitHub base API endpoint.
 Providing a value is a requirement when working with GitHub Enterprise.
 It is optional to provide this value and